Bowen Family Systems Theory

 How I use it to help

 BFST, named after its creator, Murray Bowen, states that our relationships, shaped by evolution, influence our behaviour.
 Families are the primary mechanism for transmitting these evolved patterns in most modern cultures.
-In turn, the patterns that appear in our lives outside our family reflect those we find within it, and by observing and understanding these patterns better, we gain the ability to change them.
-Of all BFST’s concepts, differentiation, emotional triangles, and sibling position are the ones I refer to most in my work.
+In turn, the patterns that appear in our lives outside our family reflect those we find within it, and by observing and better understanding these patterns, we gain the ability to change them.
+Of all BFST’s concepts, autonomy and connection, emotional triangles, and sibling position are the ones I refer to most in my work.

 Emotional Triangles